yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

   Here is my [GitHub Repository](https://github.com/yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate-Project).

   This repo contains the codes provided by the authors and my experiment results.

+### Youtube Video Presentation
+  Here is the link to my presentation about this replicate project: [Presentation Video](https://youtu.be/elPtVduREak)
 ## Relevance & Innovation

 ### Why